 You can go into a health clinic or doctor’s office to receive the shot, or you can obtain a prescription online and receive the shots delivered to your door.
 If you choose to have them delivered, you will need to give yourself the shot in your upper thigh or stomach area every 12-14 weeks.
 In order to prevent pregnancy, you must continue giving yourself the shot on that required schedule.

-If you receive your first birth control shot within the first five days after the start of your period, you will be protected against pregnancy immediately.
+If you receive your first birth control shot within the first seven days after the start of your period, you will be protected against pregnancy immediately.
 We recommend that you start the shot within this time period so you don’t have to use a backup form of birth control or worry about potentially becoming pregnant.

 Many women prefer Depo-SubQ Provera 104 as a birth control option because it doesn’t contain estrogen, another hormone commonly found in birth control pills and in the birth control patch and ring.
 If you have experienced negative side effects on estrogen-based birth control, have certain risk factors (such as high blood pressure or migraine with aura), or you’re breastfeeding, the shot may work well for you because it contains only progestin.